AhmadBahaa1995/ActSeisDAS/README.md

-# EdgeDAS: A Python-Based Edge Framework for Continuous Active Seismic DAS Monitoring
+# ActSeisDAS: A Python-Based Edge Framework for Continuous Active Seismic DAS Monitoring

-This repository contains the source code for **EdgeDAS**, an automated, onsite processing framework for Distributed Acoustic Sensing (DAS) data.
+This repository contains the source code for **ActSeisDAS**, an automated, onsite processing framework for Distributed Acoustic Sensing (DAS) data.

-EdgeDAS is designed to run on an edge computing device located onsite, enabling near-real-time analysis of seismic data.
+ActSeisDAS is designed to run on an edge computing device located onsite, enabling near-real-time analysis of seismic data.
 It provides a robust, configurable, and automated workflow for processing continuous active-source DAS recordings.

 ---